 There are logger-bot enemies in Jak and Daxter: The Lost Frontier with chainsaws.
 A boss, the Uber-Bot 888, comes with circular saws about the size of Jak's torso.

 Bayonetta features dynamic, special kills called Torture Attacks.
 When killing the angel Harmony with a Torture attack, Bayonetta jumps onto its back and produces a huge demonic chainsaw out of nowhere, which she proceeds to cleave the enemy in half with.
 She then retains this chainsaw as a pick-up weapon.
 Until it breaks (as all pick-up weapons do), it's the strongest weapon in Bayonetta's arsenal.
+(The only downside is, it's slow.)
 It'll even cleave apart an Ardor or two in just a few swings.
+If she manages to keep it until the end of the current chapter, she gets extra Arcade Bullets for Angel Attack.

 With infinite ammo and no reloading, the chainsaw in Alien Swarm is a great weapon, especially for characters with a melee bonus.
 It's also used as a quick way to open doors, essential in Speedruns.